vymalo/fyi/docs/README.md

    - Still reads the same config and client entry.
    - Resolves both `api_key` and `master_api_key` env placeholders.
    - Sends `X-API-Key: super-admin-key` instead of the client-specific key.
+   - Still sets `X-Client-Id: client-a`, but the server accepts the master key for any client id.

 6. **Create a short link from the CLI**